-The WW577’s padded tongue and collar deliver a secure and comfortable fit for the user while the shaft has a low-top measurement from the arch.
-Being a laced pair of shoes, it will also increase the overall fit as users are able to adjust the tightness of the shoes across their feet to a comfortable level without any hassles.
+The WW577's padded tongue and collar deliver a secure and comfortable fit for the user while the shaft has a low-top measurement from the arch.
+Being a laced pair of shoes, it will also increase the overall fit as users can adjust the tightness of the shoes across their feet to a comfortable level without any hassles.

 With Abzorb technology in the midsole cushioning, users will feel a lot less pressure in both their feet and joints when wearing the New Balance WW577's.
 With this pressure alleviated, wearers can enjoy longer or more strenuous walks without worrying about uncomfortable aches and pains.

-Additionally, since it is integrated with an elasticated, Strike Path rubber sole, the shoes can slightly expand upon impact with the ground; therefore, improving the level of stability in each step as opposed to more rigid outer soles found on similar shoes.
+Additionally, since it's integrated with an elasticated, Strike Path rubber sole, the shoes can slightly expand upon impact with the ground; therefore, improving the level of stability in each step as opposed to more rigid outer soles found on similar shoes.

 What We Like

 This pair of shoes boasts a lot of great features that we can't get over:

 - Cost-efficiency: The quality of construction, coupled with an affordable price makes the WW577 a hard deal to turn away from.
 It's leather body provides increased durability as well as waterproofing, delivering a shoe that'll last through years of wear and tear.